lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 # Integrate Google Cloud and Lacework using Terraform on any supported host
-In this method, Terraform is installed, configured, and run from any supported system (Linux/macOS/Windows) and leverages a user account or Google Cloud service account with proper permissions to run Terraform.
+The following document covers integrating Google Cloud with Lacework where Terraform is installed, configured, and run from any supported system (Linux/macOS/Windows).
+This approach leverages a user account or Google Cloud service account with proper permissions to run Terraform.

 The approach outlined in this document is geared towards companies that store Terraform code in source control, and plan to continue to manage the state of the integration between Lacework and Google cloud using Terraform.